Factors affecting query performance

 A number of factors can affect query performance.
 The following aspects of your data, cluster, and database operations all play a part in how quickly your queries process.

-• Data distribution – Amazon Redshift stores table data on the compute nodes according to a table's distribution style.
+Data distribution – Amazon Redshift stores table data on the compute nodes according to a table's distribution style.
 When you run a query, the query optimizer redistributes the data to the compute nodes as needed to perform any joins and aggregations.
 Choosing the right distribution style for a table helps minimize the impact of the redistribution step by locating the data where it needs to be before the joins are performed.
-For more information, see Working with data distribution styles.
+For more information, see Data distribution for query optimization.

-• Data sort order – Amazon Redshift stores table data on disk in sorted order according to a table’s sort keys.
+Data sort order – Amazon Redshift stores table data on disk in sorted order according to a table’s sort keys.
 The query optimizer and the query processor use the information about where the data is located to reduce the number of blocks that need to be scanned and thereby improve query speed.
-For more information, see Working with sort keys.
+For more information, see Sort keys.

 The compiled code runs faster because it removes the overhead of using an interpreter.
 You generally have some overhead cost the first time code is generated and compiled.
 As a result, the performance of a query the first time you run it can be misleading.
 The overhead cost might be especially noticeable when you run one-off queries.
 Run the query a second time to determine its typical performance.
 Amazon Redshift uses a serverless compilation service to scale query compilations beyond the compute resources of an Amazon Redshift cluster.
 The compiled code segments are cached locally on the cluster and in a virtually unlimited cache.
 This cache persists after cluster reboots.
 Subsequent executions of the same query run faster because they can skip the compilation phase.